brandonngiam/Playground/README.md

 <br/>

-### Step 5 - Edit sample.api-key.txt and rename it to api-key.txt
+### Step 5 - Rename sample.api-key.txt to api-key.txt

 1) Please rename sample.api-key.txt to api-key.txt (sample.api-key.txt is located where you clone the repository to in Step 2)